This post may contain affiliate links. Read my full disclosure policy.

 Turn instant pot pressure cooker to Saute function.

-Cut chicken into cubes and sprinkle with salt and pepper and set aside.
+Cut chicken into cubes and sprinkle with 1 teaspoon each, salt and pepper and set aside.

-As usual, with pressure cooked meats, this will taste much better the next day.
+As usual, with pressure-cooked meats, this will taste much better after the chicken has time to soak up the flavor.

 If making the VEGAN VERSION – Saute shallot, garlic and ginger in oil until fragrant.
 Add all the spices, sauce 1-2 more minutes, letting them toast.
 Add the tomatoes and coconut milk.
 Add the sugar and salt.
 Add the drained chickpeas, potatoes (or cauliflower) and red bell peppers, and give a good stir.
 Pressure cook on high for only 5 minutes!
 Manually release to keep veggies from getting too soft.
 Set Instant Pot to “saute” function, add peas and let them cook five minutes.
 As the sauce cools, it will thicken.